Aakansha-Mathur07/image-captioning/README.md

 The outline that you submit/write-up to Devpost should contain the following:
 Title: Summarizes the main idea of your project.
 Clever/catchy acronyms and/or puns are welcome.
 Deep thoughts also welcome.
-Who: Names and logins of all your group members.
-Take credit for your awesome work!
+Who: Aakansha Mathur (amathur7) and Hiloni Mehta
 Introduction: What problem are you trying to solve and why?
 If you are implementing an existing paper, describe the paper’s objectives and why you chose this paper.
 If you are doing something new, detail how you arrived at this topic and what motivated you.